Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 In the following subsections, we delve deeper into each pattern, explaining different lines of literature that apply each pattern for different use cases.
 To further provide intuition about this categorization, we will consider the running example of a taxi service, where the task of the RL agent (the taxi) is to pick up passengers from various locations and drop them at their desired destinations within a city grid.
-The agent receives a positive reward when a passenger is successfully dropped off at their destination and incurs a small penalty for each time step to encourage efficiency.
+The agent receives a positive reward when a passenger is successfully dropped off at their destination and incurs a minor penalty for each time step to encourage efficiency.

 For each of the following sections, we present a table of the surveyed methods that categorizes the work in the following manner: \begin{inparaenum}[(i)] \item The structured space, information about which is incorporated as side information; \item The type of decomposition exhibited for that structured space.
-We specifically categorize works that use structured task distributions through goals and/or rewards; \item The additional objectives for which the decomposition is utilized. \end{inparaenum} In addition to demonstrating our categorization, our rationale behind the table format is to highlight the areas where further research might be lucrative.
-These are the spots in the tables where we could not yet find literature and/or we believe additional work can be important.
+We specifically categorize works that use structured task distributions through goals and/or rewards; \item The additional objectives for which the decomposition is utilized. \end{inparaenum} Our rationale behind the table format is to highlight the areas where further research might be lucrative in addition to categorizing the existing literature.
+These are the spots in the tables where we could not yet find literature, and we believe additional work can be important; therefore, in addition to categorizing existing methods, empty areas in the table highlight avenues for future research.